 I’ll be honest.
 Putting the Brass Eye DVD into the player, I was worried about how the series would have aged.
-Fully 20 years to the month from when it was first broadcast, how would it stand up to being revisited?
+More than two decades after it was first broadcast, how would it stand up to being revisited?
 After all, this was satire at its most cutting, directly addressing the issues of the time: surely it would have dated like crazy?

 I remember watching Brass Eye on my bedroom TV when it first hit screens back in 1997.
 It’s hard to imagine nowadays, when an explanation for everything is a few taps away; anything remotely unusual or disconcerting and you can quickly find out what it is.
 Oh yes, you’d think, tapping Google on your smartphone, “This is a news satire by a guy with previous for it, and these are all the targets that are going to be addressed in this week’s episode, which is one of six due to run weekly”.
 It is truly hard to shock these days.